-Bunk with friends or family!
-If you can, stay with family or friends, even for a night or two of the trip and suddenly there might be a few hundred extra dollars in your pocket to spend on a nice night out or an extra special attraction during the vacation.
+If you can, stay with family or friends even for a night or two.
+Suddenly, there might be a few hundred extra dollars in your pocket to spend on a nice night out or an extra-special attraction.
 Alternatively, book a hotel with family-friendly amenities, such as a kitchen to save on meals (stock up on staples for breakfast and lunch) or pull-out beds and bunk beds to maximize the space.
 It might even be possible to split the cost of the room with friends if there are enough beds.

 Best Spring Break Destinations for Those on a Budget

 Free world-class museums, the iconic monuments and memorials at the National Mall, and plenty of public space—not to mention the possibility of seeing those stunning annual cherry blossoms and more signs of spring—make DC a popular spring break destination for many families.
 Even Smithsonian's National Zoo offers FREE admission in DC.
 It’s also an easy drive or train ride from most Eastern cities, including the Boston area, New York City, Philadelphia, and points more south.

 If you do choose to head to Washington, DC, you could expand the scope of your travels to include a visit to Baltimore, or you could plan a whole trip here—there's lots to see!
 Baltimore's Inner Harbor is the place to be.
 There you'll find the Port Discovery Children's Museum, the National Aquarium, and the Maryland Science Center all at your fingertips.
 While exploring the harbor, a must-see is the USS Constellation, the last sail-only warship designed and built by the US Navy in 1854.

 RELATED: Asheville with Kids: 40 Best Things To Do in Asheville, NC